csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

   currently open (`.is-open`).
 * The modal is made up of a few more pieces (`.c-modal__content` and `.c-modal__foot`).
+* There is an entire area of the DOM whose styling is defined by a Scope (`.s-cms-content`).
+This content comes from a place where we cannot get at the DOM nodes individually, so we revert to styling everything from a new context.
 * We have a layout Object (`.o-layout`) which is currently laying out:
 * Some layout items that are one- and two-thirds wide (`.u-1/3`, `.u-2/3`).
 * These width classes are Utilities, and therefore do not just have to be used